Connecticut Residency Requirements

 The state of Connecticut has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The Connecticut residency requirements are as follows:
+You must meet these state-specific requirements prior to filing with

 A decree dissolving a marriage or granting a legal separation